lizziehv/cs50-sudoku/README.md

 void create_puzzle(int sudoku[9][9]);
 ```

-##### Output:
-- If the stdin is empty or an incorrect puzzle is given, it will print "Error: Sudoku given has incorrect format."
-- Otherwise, it will print the solved sudoku into stdout

 ##### Standard Input
-Sudoku create prompts the user for a puzzle to solve which has certain specifications
+Sudoku solve prompts the user for a puzzle to solve which has certain specifications
 - No repeated numbers in every row
 - No repeated numbers in every column
 - No repeated numbers in every 3x3 squared region